yihui/yihui.org/content/en/2017-11-22-tweak-blogdown-site.md

 slug: tweak-blogdown-site
 ---

-Jose [asked a question](https://stackoverflow.com/q/47114299/559676) about customizing [the hugo-xmin theme](https://github.com/yihui/hugo-xmin) for his website on StackOverflow a few weeks ago.
+Jose [asked a question](https://stackoverflow.com/q/47114299/559676) about customizing [the hugo-xmin theme](https://github.com/yihui/hugo-xmin) for his website on Stack Overflow a few weeks ago.
 Then he waited for two weeks and [asked me on Github](https://github.com/rstudio/blogdown/issues/231) since he didn't get a response (thanks for waiting for two weeks!).
 I asked him to read the Section 2.5 of the **blogdown** book, in which I carefully documented the hugo-xmin theme.
 This is a section that took me the longest time to write, so I hope readers can spend a good amount of time on it, if (and only if) they really want to tweak their websites.
 This morning, Jose came back and said:

 > Oh my!!!
 Read the manual twice and didn't notice the answer was there.
 Thanks Yihui!!